Dealflow-ApS/senior-qa-engineer-challenge/README.md

 - Select a flow within our web application designs provided.
 Assume that the code was present, Ideate test cases for different states and edge cases.

 ### 4. **Backend code Testing**:
-- Select a flow within our web application designs provided.
-Assume that the API was present, Ideate test cases for different states and edge cases.
-- Assume the following API's exist
+- Assume the following API's exist, build integration tests
 	- **Invoices API**:
 		- **Endpoint**: `GET {{baseUrl}}/invoices/v2?search_value=&invoice_type=all&invoice_status=&sort=id&order=desc&limit=100&offset`
 		- **Objective**: Verify the API's ability to retrieve a list of invoices with various filters applied.
 Ensure the response structure matches the expected format, and test for correct handling of sorting, filtering, and pagination.